-We are LIVE online every day at 11:00 until 11:30 AM Eastern Time (UTC 15:00) for consultation on anything having to do with regulations, codes and standards that govern any dimension of the physical character of education communities.
+We are LIVE online every day at 11:00 until 11:30 AM Eastern US Time for consultation on anything having to do with regulations, codes and standards that govern any dimension of the physical character of education communities.
 We do our level best to steer clear of politics; not an easy task since you need money to build and maintain education communities and money is close-coupled with politics.

 Education communities are present in every economic sector and are the foundation of the economies of every nation.
 You will likely be surprised at the flux and velocity of standards action related to the sum total of the elements, factors and conditions in educational settings which may have an impact on the development, action or survival of the community.
 At the very least, we simply walk through all the public consultations in the days and weeks ahead.
 If we need time more time we typically take it.